palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 ADDRESS_CD
 *********************

-This table holds all addresses for the system.
-This table can be used for address-based searches and formes the bases for address information desplayed by the AMS.
+Holds all addresses for the system.

 Sample